 What is it?
 Stinging nettle is a plant native to Europe, Africa, Asia, and North America.
-The health benefits of stinging nettle were used even by the ancient Greeks, who used it as a tonic for overall wellness.
-In fact, Hippocrates described over 60 uses for this healing herb.
-Nettle is packed nutrients, minerals, polyphenols, and antioxidants, including calcium, phosphorus, iron, magnesium, beta-carotene, and vitamins A, C, K, and B. Studies have shown that nettle has potential to alleviate symptoms related to allergies, osteoarthritis, anemia, and diabetes.
-Other traditional uses for nettle include treating irritated skin and dandruff.
-And, don't let the name scare you; nettles lose their stinging ability once they’re processed through drying or brewing!
+The benefits of stinging nettle were used even by the ancient Greeks, who used it as a tonic for overall wellness.
+In fact, Hippocrates described over 60 uses for this herb.
+Nettle is packed nutrients, minerals, polyphenols, and antioxidants, including calcium, phosphorus, iron, magnesium, beta-carotene, and vitamins A, C, K, and B. Don't let the name scare you; nettles lose their stinging ability once they’re processed through drying or brewing!*

 “Stinging Nettles Leaf (Urtica Dioica L.): Extraordinary Vegetable Medicine.”
 NeuroImage, Academic Press, 21 Feb.
 2013, www.sciencedirect.com/science/article/pii/S2210803312000978.

 Zouari, K, et al. “Exploring the Urtica Dioica Leaves Hemostatic and Wound-Healing Potential.”
 Current Neurology and Neuroscience Reports., U.S. National Library of Medicine, www.ncbi.nlm.nih.gov/pubmed/29201895